carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 ~~~
 {: .output}

-To view it, we must decompress it using `gunzip`:
+In order to view it, we must decompress it using `gunzip`:

 ~~~
 $ gunzip thermophilusLMD9/refseq/bacteria/GCF_000014485.1/GCF_000014485.1_ASM1448v1_genomic.fna.gz
 ~~~
 {: .language-bash}

-We can now explore the file and move it to the main directory `thermophilusLMD9`, and delete the `refseq` directory as it is not longer needed:
+Now we can explore the file and move it to the main directory `thermophilusLMD9`, and delete the `refseq` directory as it is not longer needed:

 ```
 $ mv thermophilusLMD9/refseq/bacteria/GCF_000014485.1/GCF_000014485.1_ASM1448v1_genomic.fna thermophilusLMD9/